Scotland avalanche victims were 2 Frenchmen, 1 Swiss

 Photo: Andrew Milligan, AP

 Hill walkers make their way along the Ben Nevis mountain path in Scotland, Wednesday March 13, 2019.
-A young climber is still being treated for serious injuries Wednesday, after an avalanche on the UK's highest ... more
+A young climber is being treated for serious injuries after an avalanche on the UK's highest mountain "wiped ... more

 Photo: Andrew Milligan, AP